- Citizens of the United Kingdom and Colonies: all equal

 The problem was that some new countries excluded a whole swathe of residents from their new citizenships: the East African Asians.
 If CUKC status was removed from them, they would literally be stateless.
 If they were allowed to retain it, they might well move to the UK, as was their right, particularly given that the fact they were being excluded from citizenship in the new countries was a sign of worse to come.

 Commonwealth Immigrants Act 1968: an end to equality

-The UK started withdrawal from the Commonwealth free movement area in 1962 and in 1968 finished the job.
+The UK started withdrawal from the Commonwealth free movement area in 1962 and finished the job in 1968.

 This time it was a Labour government which introduced new controls.
 Under the new Commonwealth Immigrants Act 1968, a CUKC could only live and work in the UK if they, or at least one of their parents or grandparents, had been born, adopted, registered or naturalised in the UK.
-This excluded almost all of the East African Asians, leaving them with the empty shell of a citizenship status, stranded in countries that would not recognise their status.
+This excluded almost all of the East African Asians, leaving them with the empty shell of a useless umbrella citizenship status, stranded in countries that would not given them local citizenship.

-In 1973 the UK entered a huge new area of free movement of labour and people: what was then called the European Economic Area.
+In 1973 the UK entered a huge new area of free movement of labour and people: what was then called the European Economic Community.

 There was no “big bang” for immigration, though.
 The 1970s and then the early 1980s were a period of significant unemployment in the UK and economic contraction or very slow growth.
 There was no need for migrants, basically, and no-one would have wanted to come.
 This was long, long before Cool Britannia.

 Inwards migration from the EU was a slow burn to begin with.
 We can see a gradual rise in immigration, but emigration broadly keeps pace.
 It is only from 2004 onwards we see significant net migration.